Growing black walnut

 Wear clothing and gloves for protection from stain in the husks.
 After removing husks, rinse nuts in water.
 Discard nuts that float; nuts that sink have full kernels and are more likely to germinate.

 Figure 3.
-Tin can seed protector.
+Tin can be a seed protector.
 Be careful – the ends and edges are very sharp!

 Walnut seeds require stratification (cold treatment) before they will germinate.
 Small quantities of nuts can be stratified in a plastic bag in a refrigerator at 34 to 41° Fahrenheit for 90 to 120 days.
 To stratify large numbers of walnuts for spring planting, dig a pit, spread out the nuts, and cover them with 1 to 2 feet of sand, leaves, or mulch.
 Cover the pit with screening to keep out rodents.